andrfilipenk/new/.qoder/repowiki/en/content/Examples/Application Initialization Example.md

 - [index.php](file://public/index.php#L0-L6)
 - [usign-app.php](file://examples/usign-app.php#L0-L144)

-## Advanced Use Cases: Microservices and Embedded Applications
+## Advanced Use Cases: Microservices and Embedded s
 The manual application initialization pattern is particularly valuable for microservices and embedded applications.
 By controlling the bootstrap process, developers can create lightweight service instances that expose only specific functionality.

 For microservices, this approach allows creating dedicated entry points that load only the necessary modules and services, reducing memory footprint and improving performance.
 Embedded applications can use this pattern to integrate the framework into larger systems, where the application instance is created and managed by a host system.